agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 > your life.

-Rule #1: The difficulty in picking out the main points seems to be flag enough.
+Rule #1: The difficulty in picking out the main points seems to be note-worthy.
 An STM seems to start with `rhetoric questions on taking revenge being the way to go despite everything` followed by `reason for taking the high road` and then `people are not going to change`.
 I cannot believe that I can actually split some thing into a few clear